kartheekgade/Bitcoin-mining-actors/README.md

   ***Assumptions***

-* All the nodes should be under the same network pool and should be aware of the unique cookie that is used for secure connection.
+* All nodes should belong to the same network pool and also be aware of the specific cookie that is utilized for secure connections.
-* The hash generated should have "K" leading zeros for a successful match.
+* For a successful match, the hash produced should have "K" leading zeros.
-* As the number of actors grow, so does the number of possible combinations, resulting in the increased hash generation and a higher chance of finding the Bitcoins.
+* The number of options increases along with the actors' number, increasing hash generation and the probability of locating the Bitcoins.
-* The Masters runs for a given custom time limit of 60,000 ms
+* The Masters has a preset custom time frame of 60,000 milliseconds.

 ***Size of the work unit***

-The workers receive a mining request with no upper limit on the number of coins to be mined in this problem.
-For bitcoin mining we launched 2\*logproc worker process/node, where logproc is the number of logical processors available on teh computer.
-We also supervise each worker's process and restart it if it fails to guarantee that all worker processes remain operational.
+The number of coins to be mined in this problem has no upper limits, and the employees receive a mining request.
+We launched 2*log proc worker processes/nodes for bitcoin mining, where logiproc is the total number of logical processors on the machine.
+To ensure that all worker processes continue to function, we also monitor each worker's process and restart it if necessary.

 The work unit is 3 in size.
+A single worker does,

+1. Produces a random worker
+2. Performs SHA-256 encoding
-A single worker (i) Produces a random worker, (ii) Performs SHA-256 encoding, (iii) Checks the encoded string for number of reading zeroes.
+3. Checks the encoded string for number of reading zeroes.

 ***The result of running your program for input 4***